talismanai/bifrost-issue/cases/gemini-file-upload-mime-type/README.md

 ## Expected Result

-Before the fix, the upload/retrieve metadata can show an empty or generic MIME type, and `generateContent` can return:
+Before the fix, the upload/retrieve metadata shows an empty or generic MIME type, and `generateContent` returns:

 ```text
 400 Request contains an invalid argument.